 Yes, doing things the way they’ve always been done might sound safe and comfortable.
 Sure, change is hard, I get it.
 You’ll have to retool and retrain your IT staff on new skills, technologies and processes.
 It’s only when you get your mindset around the exponential benefits that IT automation and orchestration bring that you’ll understand why this kind of change is more than necessary… it’s do… or eventually die, because your competition is evolving and you’re not.

 So, before some examples on how and what to automate to get your creative juices flowing, here are some definitions for clarity’s sake:

-- IT Automation is using instructions to create a repeatable process that will replace an IT professionals manual work in both data center and cloud deployments.
+- IT Automation is using instructions to create a repeatable process that will replace an IT professional manual work in both data center and cloud deployments.
 That means the company sets up tools and frameworks to conduct redundant tasks with very minimal administrator intervention.
-The scope of such automation can range from single actions, to discrete sequences, to a completely autonomous deployment that’s triggered by user request, behaviors or other events.
+The scope of such automation can range from single actions to discrete sequences, to a completely autonomous deployment that’s triggered by user requests, behaviors or other events.

 Ok, I know what you’re thinking.
 At the most basic definitions, the concepts might incite fear, sounding like the loss of IT jobs for a skilled, well-compensated workforce… but bear with me.

 This is where the mindset shift needs to take place at both the management layer — and frankly, everywhere else.
 Education is key, starting with your leaders.